Bi-Lo (Australia): History

 In 2003, Bi-Lo relaunched with the slogan "Why Pay More".

-In July 2006, Coles Myer CEO John Fletcher announced a strategy to progressively re-brand Bi-Lo, Kmart, First Choice Liquor, Liquorland and Theo's under the Coles banner.
-Bi-Lo supermarkets were to be re-branded as Coles supermarkets, with others changing to other Coles Group businesses.
-Coles planned to keep some Bi-Lo lines in its re-branded stores.
-Re-branding Bi-Lo stores began later in 2006 and had been expected to be completed by mid-2007.
-A small number of stores were to be re-branded Coles Discount Grocery where a Coles Supermarket already existed in the same complex (for example, at Westfield Fountain Gate).
-However, Northcote Shopping Centre have two Coles Supermarkets in their proximity which were former Bi-Lo sites, and they still operate to this day.
+In July 2006, Coles Myer CEO John Fletcher announced a strategy to progressively rebrand Bi-Lo, Kmart, First Choice Liquor, Liquorland and Theo's under the Coles banner.
+Bi-Lo supermarkets were to be rebranded as Coles supermarkets, with others changing to other Coles Group businesses.
+Coles planned to keep some Bi-Lo lines in its rebranded stores.
+Rebranding Bi-Lo stores began later in 2006 and had been expected to be completed by mid-2007.
+A small number of stores were to be rebranded as Coles Discount Grocery where a Coles supermarket already existed in the same complex (for example, at Westfield Fountain Gate).
+However, Northcote Shopping Centre has two Coles supermarkets in close proximity, both occupying former Bi-Lo sites and remaining in operation.

-Some stores, such as Bi-Lo Arkaba in South Australia, were originally Coles Supermarkets before being re-branded to Bi-Lo in the late 1990s.
-Some Bi-Lo stores were re-branded to Coles Supermarkets, despite Coles already existing in the same shopping centre (like Northcote Plaza and Ingle Farm Shopping Centre, where there are two Coles stores).
+Some stores, such as Bi-Lo Arkaba in South Australia, were originally Coles supermarkets before being rebranded as Bi-Lo in the late 1990s.
+Some Bi-Lo stores were rebranded as Coles supermarkets despite a Coles supermarket already operating in the same shopping centre; examples include Northcote Plaza and Ingle Farm Shopping Centre, each of which has two Coles stores.